chilejay7/02-professional-portfolio/README.md

 ## Description

 A professional porfolio application was requested to provide examples of my work as a junior developer.
 The application includes a section with contact information, information about me, and images with embedded links to my deployed applications.
 The application is responsive and allows for improved viewing experiences on smaller screens.
+A "Website in progress.
+Thank you for your patience." message is still included on the site as I plan to udpate and maintain the site as my development work continues.

 ## Website URL